Virv12/kitsurai/README.md

 With the help of a merkle tree, nodes can quickly find which tables are different and exchange tables status and parameters.

-if the chosen node is offline then ...TODO?
+If the chosen node is offline then it will fail and the node will try again the next second.

 ### Key-Value Pairs